mschnetzer/econpol/README.md

-# econpol22
+# econpol

-Website for course "Special Topics in Economic Policy"
+Website for course "Special Topics in Economic Policy" at [WU Vienna](https://wu.ac.at).